'Cleveland Made Out Like Bandits': NBA Insiders Love Kyrie Deal for Cavs

 The 25-year-old Irving, on the other hand, fits Boston's timeline perfectly.
 No team in the NBA is better positioned to pounce on the Warriors' eventual demise.

-And it's not like the Celtics emptied the cupboard, either.
+It's not like the Celtics emptied the cupboard either.
 They still have another high lottery pick on the way (either from the Lakers in 2018 or the Kings in 2019) to go along with Irving, Hayward, Tatum, Brown and Horford.
 If we're going to give the Cavaliers credit for threading the needle of contending in the present and building for the future, then we should praise the Celtics for doing so too.

 "And in Irving, they got the best player in this deal," said the Eastern Conference scout.
 "The team that gets that usually wins the trade."